TheRook/KeypoolRandom/README.md

 # Keypool Random

-Build insturcionts:
+- Build instructions:

 Builds with GCC on any platform,  this is using scaffolding to build a local binary - it isn't linked with the mainline linux (yet).
 It is just an experimental module that runs locally.

-On OSX in order to use gcc you need to run: xcode-select --install
+On OSX in order to use gcc you need to run:
+- xcode-select --install

 On any system just run:
-./build.sh
+- ./build.sh
-Then run the resulting binary:
-./keypool
+- ./keypool

 ## Motivation